From a Whisper to a Scream (film): "Lovecraft's Traveling Amusements"

 The third story, set in 1933, follows Amarrillis Caulfield, a young woman who falls in love with Steven, a glass-eating carnival sideshow performer.
 Steven's relationship with Amarrallis is met with the ire of the controlling, cruel snakewoman who owns the carnival and manipulates the performers with voodoo.
-The snakewoman curses Steven, making the sharp objects he ingests emerge from his skin when he touches Amaralliss.
-Steven flees with Amarrallis, but, under the snakewoman's curse, all of the sharp objects he has ingested over the years burst out of his body, killing him.
+The snakewoman curses Steven, making the sharp objects he ingests emerge from his skin when he touches Amarilliss.
+Steven flees with Amarrillis, but, under the snakewoman's curse, all of the sharp objects he has ingested over the years burst out of his body, killing him.
 Later, Amarrillis, now under the snakewoman's control, is put on display in the carnival as a "human pincushion."

 "Four Soldiers"

 In the fourth segment, set during the American Civil War, Union soldier Sgt.
 Gallen and his men encounter a group of disfigured children living alone in an isolated farmhouse in an uninhabited land.
 The children are powerful and tactical, taking the soldiers hostage.
-Gallen manages to escape by killing one of the children, Amanda, only to find the others outside using one of his men's dismembered torsos as a piñata.
-He is recaptured and comes to learn the children are all orphans of Confederate soldiers, avenging their parents while at the same time creating a cult to rule over their forgotten territory.
-The children bring Gallen outside, where they burn him alive, announcing that this act will serve as the official inauguration of the town of Oldfield.
+Gallen manages to escape by killing one of the children, and finds the others outside using one of his men's dismembered torsos as a piñata.
+He is recaptured and comes to learn the children are all orphans of Confederate soldiers, avenging their parents while creating a cult to rule over their forgotten territory.
+The children bring Gallen outside, where they burn him alive, announcing that this act will serve as a new beginning for the town of Oldfield.

 Epilogue

 After relaying the final story, Julian is confronted by Beth, who reveals she corresponded via letter with Katherine while the latter was in prison.
-In her letters, Katherine claimed that Julian, who raised her from childhood, "poisoned her mind" with his beliefs that Oldfield is a place full of evil, which itself brought on her desires for murder.
-Blaming Julian for Katherine's actions, Beth states her desire to avenge Katherine and stabs Julian in the throat with a switchblade, mortally wounding him.
-Before dying, Julian utters his last words, ironically stating: “Welcome to Oldfield”.
+In her letters, Katherine claimed that Julian, who raised her from childhood, "poisoned her mind" with his beliefs that Oldfield is a place full of evil.
+Blaming Julian for Katherine's actions, Beth states her desire to avenge Katherine and stabs Julian in the throat with a switchblade.
+Before dying, Julian states: “Welcome to Oldfield”.